dylanmeca/MecaU/README.md

 # MecaU
-MecaU is a C library that will allow you to manage memory automatically, without a garbage collector.
+MecaU is a C++ library that will allow you to manage memory automatically, without a garbage collector.